arduino/docs-content/content/arduino-cloud/09.business/09.arduino-cloud-for-business/content.md

 ![Custom Branding - Social Sign-in (White Labeling)](assets/custom-branding-3-2.png)

-  The **Social Sign-in** options can be disabled later by toggling off.
-Be cautious, as it will remove the user's associated account and data corresponding to the authentication method.
+  ***The __Social Sign-in__ options can be disabled later by toggling off this option.
+Be cautious, as it will remove the user's associated account and data corresponding to the authentication method.***

 ![Custom Branding - Disabling Social Sign-in (White Labeling)](assets/custom-branding-3-4.png)